cryptic-monk/go-nyzo/README.md

 ### Installation
 IMPORTANT: this experimental node accesses the same resources that the Java node would, so do not run it on a system with an existing Java node.
+See below for an installation example on Ubuntu 18.04 LTS.

 1. Download and install the latest version of Go
 2. Install the project's sole dependency: `go get -u github.com/go-sql-driver/mysql`